LemonMantis5571/Task-List-Manager/README.md

 This is a FULL STACK PROJECT (API-REST)

-To run this app you need to host the backend yourself [TaskListAPI](https://github.com/LemonMantis5571/TASK-MANAGER-API)
+To run this app you need to host the backend yourself [TaskListAPI](https://github.com/LemonMantis5571/TASK-MANAGER-API) Also edit the services url to your api host urls.

 CONTENTS OF THIS FILE
 ---------------------